Estimated reading time: 5 minutes

-The damage and loss caused by fire shouldn’t be your only concern though.
+However, the damage and loss caused by fire shouldn’t be your only concern.
 Even if you get away with a lucky escape, serious legal action could be taken against you if you are found to be neglecting your duty to keep up to date with fire safety training, especially in the event of a fire breaking out on your property.

 This could mean prosecution or facing severe fines.
 You could lose your business, your job, and your reputation—and these losses would only be the least of your worries if a fire took hold and caused injuries or death.